AlfredYH/practice-qlib/README.md

 # practice-qlib
-THis is a project for practicing qlib
+This is a project for practicing qlib